MicrosoftDocs/sql-docs/azure-sql/virtual-machines/linux/dh2i-high-availability-tutorial.md

 > [!NOTE]
 > You can also create a three node cluster where one of the node is added as *configuration-only mode*, as described [here](/sql/database-engine/availability-groups/windows/availability-modes-always-on-availability-groups#SupportedAvModes) to enable automatic failover.

-## Create the virtual hosts to provide failover support and high availability
+## Create the virtual hosts for failover support and high availability

 In this step, we're going to create a virtual host, availability group, and then add a database, all using the DxAdmin UI.